 resource_class (1 vCPU, 2gb Memory, 5 credits/minute) for a smaller project that may not ship code as frequently, or where build time is inconsequential.

-Consider taking a moment to look at the CircleCI Usage page to learn about what each CircleCI plan offers and how credits are distributed across different machine types.
+Consider taking a moment to look at the CircleCI Pricing page to learn about what each CircleCI plan offers and how credits are distributed across different machine types.

 Configuring Your Credit Plan